Curriculum – History

 • Interpretation difference assessment (Germany)

-• ‘How far do you agree’ essay assessment (Crime and Punishment)
+• Source utility assessment (Crime and Punishment)

 • Regular factual recall assessments